-With Mother's Day just more than a week away, you need to know how to make an omelet!
-You might be planning to celebrate the day with a family brunch and there is nothing easier than an omelet bar.
-Give your guests a choice of multiple fillings (see suggestions below) while you act as short-order cook.
 An omelet can be made in less than a minute, as I learned firsthand from one of the best.
 That would be Howard Helmer, World's Fastest Omelet Maker.
 Howard, a man with a zest for life (and eggs), is in the Guinness Book of World Records for making 427 omelets in 30 minutes.
 Seriously.

-The trick to the method is using a nonstick skillet set over medium-high heat.
+- The trick to the method is using a nonstick skillet set over medium-high heat.
 Do not add the butter or oil until the pan is piping hot.
-As soon as the egg hits the pan, it should start bubbling and this is when you leap into action.
-Make sure to have everything - spatula, fillings and a plate - at the ready because that omelet will be done in a flash.

-How to make an omelet:
+How to make an omelet

 Heat a 10-inch nonstick skillet over medium-high heat.
 You want the pan to be very hot before adding the egg.
-Add small pat of butter or just enough olive oil to coat the bottom of the pan.
+Add a small pat of butter or just enough olive oil to coat the bottom of the pan.

 Add egg mixture to pan and, with a heat-resistant spatula, immediately start to push the egg from the bottom of the pan, tipping the pan to move uncooked egg into empty spots so that all of the egg gets cooked.